 JD Sports: Where Are You Going?

 Shot exclusively by young people across the world on mobile phones, with no sets, no lighting crews, just 286 people told to capture the moment prompted by the question, ‘Where are you going?’
 Created by Uncommon Creative Studio, the self-directed films capture the moments that matter, showcasing young people as well as some of JD’s brand ambassadors, such as Cole Plamer and Jade Thirwall.
-However, these films show an up close and personal side to these familiar faces, whether it be Paddy the Baddy swapping the ring for the gym.
-Or Stillryan stepping out on the streets.

 L